Nutrition and Prostate Cancer: Making Healthy Diet Decisions

 Figure 1.
 Example portion sizes

-• Making the calories and serving size larger and bolder so they’re easier to read.
+• Calories and serving sizes in large, bold font so they’re easier to read.

-• Updating the serving size to reflect amounts that people actually eat.
+• Serving sizes that reflect amounts people actually eat.

-• Updating the percentage of daily value for nutrients such as sodium, fiber and vitamin D based on newer scientific evidence.
+• The percentage of daily value for nutrients such as sodium, fiber and vitamin D.

 This food label shows that macaroni and cheese is high in total fat and saturated fat.
 Due to its high fat content, this food wouldn’t be considered a healthy choice.